BrokeAssSoftware/cs2-modding-guide/architecture/lifecycle-and-initialization.md

 1. **Create module folders** - call `Directory.CreateDirectory` for `ModsSettings/<Module>` and `ModsData/<Module>` to avoid first-run IO errors.
 2. **Load settings** - instantiate the `Setting` class, call `AssetDatabase.global.LoadSettings`, and register the Options UI immediately.
 3. **Register localisation** - add dictionary sources before the Options UI renders so labels resolve on first paint.
-4. **Detect dependencies** - check for ExtraLib, Unified Icon Library, I18n Everywhere, and other shared libraries; set fallback flags and warnings when they are missing.
+4. **Detect dependencies** - check for Unified Icon Library, I18n Everywhere, and other shared libraries; set fallback flags and warnings when they are missing.
 5. **Disable vanilla systems** - fetch the Unity world and set `Enabled = false` on systems you will replace.
 6. **Schedule custom systems** - register your DOTS systems with explicit `SystemUpdatePhase` configuration.
 7. **Apply Harmony patches** - patch last, log the patched methods, and store the Harmony instance so you can unpatch in `OnDispose`.